 Facial Nerve is a mixed (i.e. motor and sensory) nerve, but mainly it’s motor.
 Facial nerve is the 7th cranial nerve.
 It’s referred to as facial nerve as it supplies the muscles of facial expression.
 It’s the most regularly paralyzed of all the peripheral nerves of the body.

 General visceral efferent fibres: They supply the secretomotor fibres to lacrimal, submandibular and sublingual glands.
 They all are preganglionic parasympathetic fibres which originate from lacrimatory and superior salivatory nuclei in the brainstem

 Special visceral afferent fibres: They carry unique sensations of flavor from anterior two-third of the tongue with the exception of vallate papillae and terminate in the nucleus of tractus solitarius (gustatory nucleus) in the brainstem.

 General somatic afferent fibres: They carry general sensations from the skin of the auricle and terminate in the spinal nucleus of the trigeminal nerve.

 The cell bodies of SVA and GVA fibres can be found in the geniculate ganglion.

 Course and Connections

-The facial ducts split into 3 sections: labyrinthine, tympanic and mastoid.
+The facial ducts split into three sections: labyrinthine, tympanic and mastoid.